 Montana Days on Market

-❱ The average time it took to sell a home fell eight days compared to the same period in 2022.
+❱ The average time it took to sell a home rose six days compared to the same period in 2022.
 Time on market fell 11 days compared to the second quarter of 2023.

-❱ Homes sold fastest in Broadwater County, while homes in Flathead County took the longest time to sell.
-Compared to the third quarter of 2022, market time fell in Missoula, Lewis and Clark, Broadwater, Jefferson, and Park counties but rose in the rest of the region dropped.
+❱ Homes sold fastest in Park County while homes in Flathead County took the longest time to sell.
+Compared to the third quarter of 2022, market time fell in Missoula, Lewis and Clark, Broadwater, Jefferson, and Park counties but rose in the rest of the region.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.